Getting to the Cinque Terre by car…

 Parking Fegina (new side) is open during the tourist season (from March to October).
 Daily rates to be updated

-Together with Corniglia, Vernazza is one of the more isolated villages in the Cinque Terre — not so easy to reach by car.
+Together with Corniglia, Vernazza is one of the more isolated villages in the Cinque Terre – not so easy to reach them by car.
+You need to be an expert driver.

 The parking areas for non-residents is about 1 KM above town.